 One of the best things about my job is I get to see my mentors relatively regularly as the regenerative agricultural world is rather small.
 One of the pioneers of the movement in this country is Dick Isted.
 They farm near Lady Grey in the Eastern Cape.
 They have been building fertility there for many years.
 Click here to get some insight into their farm.

 Dick and his wife Margot came to the farm in October last year and after some hen massage we went looking in the soil.
 Dick was very clear that my plants needed help and the only way was through a soil amendment that Jerry Brunetti designed.
 He called it chicken soup for the soil.
-For the recipe and the suppliers of the various products click here chicken soup for the soil, oct 2016 Note that in Jerry’s recipe he used molasses.
+For the recipe and the suppliers of the various products click here recipe for chicken soup for the soil, oct 2016 Note that in Jerry’s recipe he used molasses.
 I have chosen not to use it as I have no interest in Glyphosate being on my farm.
 I am working on a blog on this carcinogen/descaling agent.

 Luckily for me I have neighbours who have the right, big spray equipment.
 The mixing tank on the right and the boom sprayer on the left and below.